appelo/GLOQ.jl/docs/src/workflow.md

 ## Deterministic optimization
 ### 1. Setup
-The setup phase includes specifying
+The setup phase includes
-- Load the experimental/synthetic data
+- Loading the experimental/synthetic data.
-- Specify the known parameters
+- Specify the known parameters.
-- Number of the states
+- Specify the number of the states of the device.

 ### 2. Optimization
-- Set up initial guess and the bounds for target parameters
+- Set up an initial guess and bounds for the parameters to be characterized.
 - Create the objective function by fitting the data set with forward solves
 - Optional: compute/approximate the Jacobian of the loss function.
 By default, auto-differentiation (Zygote.jl) or finite-difference approximation will be used.
 - Feed the loss function and its Jacobian to the interface of optimization package.